AngelJumbo/lavat/README.md

   -s <SPEED>          Set the speed, from 1 to 10. (default 5) -r <RADIUS>         Set the radius of the metaballs, from 1 to 10. (default: 5) -R <RIM>            Set a rim for each metaball, sizes from 1 to 5.(default: none)
-                      This option does not work with the default color.
+                      This option does not work with the default color If you use Kitty or Alacritty you must use it with the -k option to see the rim.
   -k <COLOR>          Set the color of the rim if there is one.
 Available colours: red, blue, yellow, green, cyan and magenta.
-  -b <NBALLS>         Set the number of metaballs in the simulation, from 2 to 20. (default: 10) -F <CHARS>          Allows for a custom set of chars to be used
+  -b <NBALLS>         Set the number of metaballs in the simulation, from 5 to 20. (default: 10)
+                      Increase or decrease the number of balls in runtime with the m and l keys.
+  -F <CHARS>          Allows for a custom set of chars to be used
-                      Only ascii symbols are supported for now, wide/unicode characters may appear broken.
+                      Only ascii symbols are supported for now, wide/unicode chars may appear broken.
   -C                  Retain the entire lava inside the terminal.
                       It may not work well with a lot of balls or with a bigger radius than the default one.
   -h                  Print help.
+RUNTIME CONTROLS:
+  i                   Icrease radius of the metaballs. d                   Decrease radius of the metaballs. shift i             Icrease rim of the metaballs. shift d             Decrease rim of the metaballs. m                   Icrease the number of metaballs. l                   Decrease the number metaballs.
+  +                   Icrease speed.
+  -                   Decrease speed.
 ```

 ## Demo